 Welcome to our personal JDRF Walk to Cure Diabetes fundraising page!

-We will be taking part in this year's Walk to raise funds for the millions of people living with and affected by type 1 diabetes (T1D).
-The money we raise will help JDRF fund critical research to progressively remove the impact of T1D from people's lives until no one has to fear developing the disease.
+Liz, Nick, and I will be taking part in this year's Walk to raise funds for the millions of people living with and affected by type 1 diabetes (T1D).
+The money We raise will help JDRF fund critical research to progressively remove the impact of T1D from people's lives until no one has to fear developing the disease.

 Type 1 diabetes is a life-threatening autoimmune disease in which a person's pancreas stops producing insulin - a hormone essential to the ability to get energy from food.
 It strikes both children and adults suddenly and changes life as they know it forever.
 It cannot be prevented and there is no cure.